launchdarkly-labs/ld-util/scripts/fallback-report/README.md

 - `project-key`: The LaunchDarkly project key to analyze
 - `environment-key`: The LaunchDarkly environment key to analyze
 - `--format`: Output format - `json` (default) or `markdown`
+- `--filter-tags`: (Optional) Comma-separated list of tags to filter flags by

 ### Environment Variables